XPRNetwork/ts-smart-contract-docs/src/guides/key-value.md

 # Key-Value

-This guide describes how to create contract that allows to store, add, modify and remove data in blockchain using Proton
+This guide describes how to create contract that allows to store, add, modify and remove data in blockchain using XPR Network

 Let's start!